MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 3. Click **Phone view** at the top right and change the View to **Web view**.
 4. Select **My Workspace** at the top, and select your **Report**.
 5. Select **... \| Generate QR Code**.
 6. If you have a mobile device, scan the code using a QR scanner app available on both iOS and Android platforms.
+Log in to your account if prompted.
 7. Navigate and explore the report on a mobile device.

 # Challenges